Welcome to Musandam, the most rugged, unique and beautiful part of the Arabian Peninsula

 First though before we dive into it…

-How did the Musandam Peninsular come to be?
+How did the Musandam Peninsula come to be?

-Precariously perched at the end of the Arabian peninsula where the Gulf of Oman meets the Arabian Gulf, there are three options to get to the northern most regional centre, Khasab; fly, drive or boat.
+Precariously perched at the end of the Arabian peninsula where the Gulf of Oman meets the Arabian Gulf (Persian Gulf), there are three options to get to the northernmost regional centre, Khasab; fly, drive or boat.

 Flying to Musandam from Muscat